jvhuang1786/jvhuang1786.github.io/_pages/NLPDisney.md

 ## Cleaning and Wrangling

 * Libraries
   - Tweepy
   - re
   - emoji
   - numpy
   - bs4
   - pandas
   - document
   - string

 * Twitter sentiment analysis was done for both the Disney Parks.
 To collect data I used the Twitter API and collected livestream tweets.
 Collection was done for the Halloween seasonal 2019 and Chinese New Year 2020 events at both Tokyo Disney Resort and Anaheim Disney Resort.

+  * CNY data collection period Jan 28th - Feb 2nd 2020
+  * Halloween data collection period Sept 24th - Nov 1st 2019

 * To clean and structure the data the tweepy library was used.
 Regular expression was used to clean the data and retrieve hashtags,links, mentions and emojis